Rod Barajas: Pittsburgh Pirates

-Return to Diamondbacks
+Arizona Diamondbacks (second stint)

-On February 8, 2013, Barajas signed a minor-league deal with the Diamondbacks, but the Diamondbacks released him on March 25.
+On February 8, 2013, Barajas signed a minor league contract with the Arizona Diamondbacks.
+Barajas was released by the organization prior to the start of the season on March 25.

 Managing and coaching career

 Before the 2014 season, Barajas was named manager of the Arizona League Padres.

 Barajas replaced Jamie Quirk as the manager of the San Antonio Missions on June 17, 2015, after Quirk was promoted to coach at Triple-A El Paso.
 Because the game was postponed by rain, his debut occurred with a double-header on June 18 against the Midland RockHounds.

-He was later the manager for the El Paso Chihuahuas AAA baseball team.
+He was later the manager for the El Paso Chihuahuas Triple–A baseball team.

-In October 2018, he was named as the bench coach for the San Diego Padres.
+In October 2018, Barajas was named as the bench coach for the San Diego Padres.
 On September 21, 2019, Barajas was named the interim manager for the Padres following the team's firing of Andy Green.
 Barajas managed the Padres' last eight games of the season, going 1–7.
-He was named the Padres catching and quality control coach prior to the 2020 season.
+He was named the Padres' catching and quality control coach prior to the 2020 season.

+On November 27, 2022, Barajas was hired by the Miami Marlins to serve as the team's quality assurance coach for the 2023 season.
+On October 2, 2024, Barajas was fired alongside the entirety of the Marlins coaching staff.

+Barajas was a coach for the Los Angeles Angels' Double-A affiliate, the Rocket City Trash Pandas in 2025.

+Barajas was named the quality control coach for the Texas Rangers prior to the 2026 season.